 I am Chris M. Day, and I live in Homestead Florida – about halfway between Miami and Key Largo (actually a little closer to Key Largo).
-I’ve lived in Homestead for the past 31 years (since December 01ST 1987).
-That’s just over 60% of my life !
-Although I’m originally from the Washington D.C. area (Prince Georges County Maryland and Fairfax County Virginia) I consider Homestead to be my hometown.
+I’ve lived in (or near) Homestead for over 34 years (since December 01ST 1987).
+That’s over 60% of my life !
+Although I’m originally from the #DMV – the Washington D.C. area (Prince Georges County Maryland and Fairfax County Virginia) I consider Homestead to be my hometown.

-I’ve worked at the air base in Homestead for the past 31 years (aside from about 19 months immediately following Hurricane Andrew on August 24TH 1992).
-During those 19 months that the base was being cleaned-up and partially rebuilt I worked at Andrews AFB Maryland (near Washington D.C.) and MacDill AFB Florida (in Tampa).
+I’ve worked at the air base in Homestead for over 34 years (aside from about 19 months immediately after Hurricane Andrew on August 24TH 1992).
+During those 19 months that the base was being cleaned-up and partially rebuilt I worked at Andrews AFB Maryland (near Washington D.C.) and MacDill AFB Florida (near Tampa).

 Although the USAF selected a different career path for me I consider myself to be very knowledgeable in the field of Weather.
-I am an Amateur Meteorologist.
-One of my lifelong hobbies continues to be the further study and analysis of weather forecasting.
+I’m an Amateur Meteorologist.
+One of my lifelong hobbies (since I was a teen) continues to be the further study and analysis of weather forecasting.
 I’m the most accurate and dependable weather forecaster I know.
 I’m fortunate to live in such a subtropical paradise as South Florida which can stake its claim as having some of the nicest weather in North America – at least from the end of October through the start of May (our 7-month dry season).

 In addition to Selma Alabama (where I was born in 1967), the Maryland and Virginia suburbs of the Washington D.C. area, Central Florida, and South Florida I have also lived in the United Kingdom and Saudi Arabia.